 T: 020 7002 7643

-Before joining Harris Hagan, Bahar worked for two years in the fitness to practise department of the Health and Care Professions Council in London, investigating and presenting disciplinary cases against health professionals before the HCPC’s various statutory committees.
-She has also taught criminology and human rights to undergraduate law students.
+After reading law at King’s College London, Bahar was called to the Bar in 2008 and cross-qualified as a solicitor in 2012.
+Before joining Harris Hagan, she worked for two years in the fitness to practise department of the Health and Care Professions Council in London, investigating and presenting disciplinary cases against health professionals before the HCPC’s various statutory committees.
+She also worked on the Turks and Caicos Islands public inquiry with the Rt Hon Sir Robin Auld, investigating allegations of government corruption, which resulted in the territory’s Cabinet and Constitution being suspended, resulting in direct rule from Westminster, and taught criminology and human rights to undergraduate law students.

 Bahar is a General Editor of Thomson Reuters’ Gaming Law in the European Lawyer Reference Series, and, with Julian Harris, co-authors the chapter on the UK.
 She is a member of the International Association of Gaming Advisors and sits on the Global Gaming Women Events and Great Women of Gaming Committees, and regularly contributes to gambling law and industry publications.
 In her spare time, Bahar enjoys scuba diving, intrepid travelling, gardening and anything to do with Sicily.